-Amy Ratelle is presently an academic administrator at the Faculty of Arts and Science at the University of Toronto, Canada.
+Amy Ratelle is presently a strategic research administrator at the Jackman Humanities Institute at the University of Toronto, Canada.
 She received her PhD in Communication and Culture, a joint programme between Ryerson University and York University, and holds degrees in Film Studies from Ryerson University (BFA), and Carleton University (MA).

 Her most recent essays have appeared in Literary Cultures and Twenty-First-Century Childhoods (ed.
 Her first book, Animality and Children’s Literature and Film, was published by Palgrave Macmillan in 2015.

 Dr. Ratelle is also the former editor of Animation Studies (2011-2021), the online peer-reviewed journal of the Society for Animation Studies (SAS).
 She is currently serving as Vice President of the SAS.